 FURTHER COMMENTS——————–Greyhound Racing Company arrived at Victoria Park having previously based at Ensbury Racecourse.

 After Greyhound Racing had failed miserably after its brief encounter at Bournemouth’s nearby Ensbury Park, a bit more lowered key attempt to promote the sport had been taking place at another venue a few miles away in the district of Winton.
 The track had been laid around an already developed football ground, known as Victoria Park, the home of Bournemouth football club, a team who had been playing amateur football there since its construction in 1923.
 Just to note, the football club mentioned must not be confused with today’s Premier League club, AFC Bournemouth, who play at Dean Court, a much larger venue located nearer the town centre.
 Opening up as an independent track, Victoria Park’s first meeting came on the 23rd of June 1928, when a good crowd witnessed a greyhound called Cabaret win the first of six races over the 525 yard trip.
 Yet unlike Endsbury Park, greyhound racing at Victoria Park had become more welcome, proven by the increasing numbers of patrons entering through the turnstiles during its early months of operation.
 In 1932, a new greyhound company purchased the business, and after operating as a flapping track for four years, it was suggested that further events would be run under NGRC rules.
 The new company, known as the Southern Greyhound Racing Promotions Limited, had links with the nearby Southampton greyhound track, and after a short closure, £5.000 had been spent on improvements, which included a new mechanical hare and a new tote system.
 Another ruling issued by the greyhound company stated that no bookmakers were allowed to attend once the stadium had re-opened, and that all bets were only allowed to take place on the tracks new tote system.
 Victoria Park ran its first meeting under NGRC rules on the 1st of August 1932, with a greyhound called Mount Fergus winning the first race over 400 yards.
 But lees than two years later, the promising venture began to collapse as new legislation set by the Government reduced the amount of meetings per year to just 104, and also increased its already heavy taxation on on-course tote betting, which contributed to a slump in profits.
 The change had proved costly to the Greyhound Company, and within month’s it was announced that the company had gone in to administration, seeing Victoria Park run its final meeting on the 29th of September 1934.
+But the closure had been temporary only and it is known that greyhound racing would continue to be staged right up in to the early months of the Second World War.
 In 1944 the council bought the ground for £4,500 and instantly leased it back to the football club, a club who have continued to play there every season since then.
 Today, the venue is situated about two and a half miles north of Bournemouth’s town centre, and has took on a total transformation from the days of greyhound racing after improvements have extinguished all evidence of the sport.
 Its floodlights along side the A346 expressway remains as a landmark to were the football ground now operates, and yet remains to be seen whether any evidence of greyhound racing exists on the site today.